jareksedy/WebOSClient/README.md

     /// Invoked when the client receives a response from the WebOS service.
     /// - Parameter result: The result containing either a WebOSResponse or an error. func didReceive(_ result: Result<WebOSResponse, Error>)

-    /// Invoked when the client receives a response from the WebOS service.
-    /// - Parameter jsonResponse: Raw JSON response received from the WebOS service. func didReceive(jsonResponse: String)

     /// Invoked when the client encounters a network-related error, i.e. abnormal disconnect.
     /// - Parameter error: The error object representing the network error, if any.